Wrapped BESC (WBESC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped BESC Historical Price

-According to the latest data gathered on Wrapped BESC live price page, the current price of Wrapped BESC is 3.16USD.
+According to the latest data gathered on Wrapped BESC live price page, the current price of Wrapped BESC is 3.07USD.
 The circulating supply of Wrapped BESC(WBESC) is

 In the past 24 hours, Wrapped BESC has shown a price movement of